Home Compare AMAT vs ASML.AS

 Applied Materials vs ASML Holding N.V.: Which Stock Looks Stronger in 2026?

-Applied Materials holds the cleaner structural position, with growth as the main driver and profitability adding further support.
-ASML does not offset that deficit through any equally strong structural edge elsewhere.
+Applied Materials holds the cleaner structural position, with growth as the main driver and stability adding further support.
+ASML still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (AMAT: S&P 500, ASML.AS: STOXX 600).